Why Is Texting and Driving Dangerous?

 Ultimately, the best way to change behavior is to lead by example.
 Don’t use a mobile phone while driving.
 If you need to use GPS features or absolutely must take a call, purchase hands-free accessories for minimal driving interference.

-If the worst happens, you’ll want to consult with a personal injury lawyer like Big Al. Attorney Big Al can help you understand the law and will help you to the full extent of the law.
+If the worst happens, you’ll want to consult with a personal injury lawyer like your local Attorney Big Al. The Attorney Big Al in your area can help you understand the law and will help you to the full extent of the law.

-Big Al can be easily reached by phone for a free consultation at 1-800-HURT-123 and can provide advice relevant to any state in the United States.
+Your local Attorney Big Al can be easily reached by phone for a free consultation at 1-800-HURT-123 and can provide you with sound legal advice for your region.